 What are project management methodologies?

-A project management methodology is a foundational framework built on sets of guidelines and procedures that aim to optimise your project activities and performance.
+A project management methodology is a framework built on guidelines and procedures which aim to optimise your project activities.

 Just as projects are all unique and different, project management methodologies are just as unique and plentiful.
-Though you might hear Agile and Waterfall the most, there are others such as eXtreme Programming (XP), Six Sigma and many more that have cropped up to solve issues for specific industries, contexts and projects.
+Waterfall and Agile methodologies aren’t the only methodologies; there are others such as eXtreme Programming (XP) and Six Sigma.
+The aim of each methodology is to solve issues for specific industries, contexts, and projects.

-As our economic, technologic and environmental landscape continue to change, so will our processes and methodologies.
-So even with thousands already in existence, many more new methodologies are expected to rise in the coming years.
+As our economic, technological, and environmental landscapes continue to change, so will our processes and methodologies.
+So, although there are thousands of project management methodologies, we expect project managers will develop many more in coming years.

-The Waterfall method is one of the oldest project methodologies, first outlined by Winston W. Royce in 1970 and was made in a response to the increasingly complex nature of software development at the time.
-It grew out of traditional manufacturing and construction industry approaches and follows a linear, sequential project design through which project progress is made in a continual downwards direction – similar to a waterfall.
+The Waterfall method is one of the oldest project methodologies, first outlined by Winston W. Royce in 1970.
+Royce created Waterfall in response to the complex nature of software development at the time.
+It grew out of traditional manufacturing and construction industry approaches.
+As a result, it follows a linear, sequential project design.
+In Waterfall, project progress is made in a continual downwards direction – similar to a waterfall.

-Its sequential form means that it is resource-heavy in its early planning stage by plotting out the entirety of the project from start to finish without much space for changes other than contingent and accounted for risks.
-Waterfall emphasizes the importance of completing phases before moving onto the next.
+Its sequential form means that Waterfall is resource-heavy in planning stages.
+This is because the Waterfall model requires project managers to plot out the entirety of the project from, with little space for changes.
+Waterfall emphasises the importance of completing phases before moving onto the next.

 The Typical Waterfall Process